Earth HumansHumans who are still in their "first life" - that is, who haven't died yet and still live on Earth.

 - Casual Kink: Apparently into at least mild BDSM, as she had an ex-boyfriend who enjoyed being "trampled" by her.

 - Good-Looking Privates: Enough so an angel describes her as "comely", and notes she's very well-endowed.

 - The Lancer: She was the first human commander to kill an angel, which got her on General Petraeus' radar.
 Later, she handled Abigor's surrender and began a quick rise through the ranks.

 Government contractor who specializes in targeting nuclear weapons.
-Creepy
+Creepy.

-who handles portal-generating duties for the HEA for the first two books.
+A Gothic transgender medium who handles portal-generating duties for the HEA for the first two books.
 In the early days, the crude equipment available for opening portals caused her great pain to use but she carried on in order to make sure the special forces operating in hell were kept supplied.
 As a result, she became a heroine in Special Forces circles and anybody rude to her gets an immediate dose of attitude adjustment.

 - Bunny-Ears Lawyer

 - Insistent Terminology: Do not capitalize the "k."

 - Transgender: Assigned male at birth, but she identifies as female.
 Later in Armageddon???, she undergoes gender confirmation surgery provided by the Army.